Permafrost/TundraTN/README.md

     * `logMsg` is an optional message describing the processing of the queue.
       This output variable is not used by this service.

+* #### tundra.tn.queue:clear

+  Clears all items from the given Trading Networks queue.

+  * Inputs:
+    * `queue` is the name of the Trading Networks queue from which tasks will be cleared.

+    * `$status` is the user status that will be set on each dequeued bizdoc.
+If not specified, defaults to DONE.

+    * `$concurrency` is an optional number of threads to be used for processing queue tasks.
+Defaults to 1, if not specified.

+      If a `$concurrency` > 1 is specified, a thread pool will be created with a size equal to the given value.
+These threads are not managed by the normal Integration Server thread pools, and therefore are not restricted by Integration Server thread pool settings.
+As such, please ensure that the sum of all the `$concurrency` values for all Trading Networks queues that specify a value > 1, plus the configured Integration Server thread pool maximum is supported by the amount of free memory available on your
+      server:

+          ((Q1 + .. + Qn) + IS thread pool max) * Java thread stack size < Server free memory

+      If a `$concurrency` <= 1 is specified, tasks will be processed sequentially on the main thread.

+  * Outputs:
+    * `queue` is the name of the Trading Networks queue from which tasks were cleared.

+    * `logMsg` is an optional message describing the processing of the queue.
+      This output variable is not used by this service.

 * #### tundra.tn.queue:deliver

   Invokes `TundraTN/tundra.tn:deliver` for each item in the given Trading